 The people of eastern North Carolina exemplify hard work and they're ready to go to work for your company.
 Highly motivated and well-educated, they provide a solid base of employees for just about any kind of organization.
 What's more, there's an unsurpassed educational and training infrastructure to make sure that whatever the future holds, the eastern North Carolina workforce will be ready to help ensure your success.

-Since 2000, the region has seen a sharp decrease in the percentage of residents who possess less than a High School Diploma, while both those possessing a High School Diploma and Associate's Degree or Some College have increased.
+The region has seen a continuous decrease in the percentage of residents who possess less than a High School diploma, while both those possessing an Associates Degree or Some College and a Bachelor’s Degree or higher have increased.
 On the state and national level, the most significant growth also occurred in those obtaining a Bachelor's Degree and above.

 Long known for the quality of our educational institutions, North Carolina is proud to be home to so many schools that have shaped our country and our culture for generations.
 As home to the first two towns in North Carolina, Eastern North Carolina has a strong commitment to - and the longest standing history of - education for our citizens.
 Home to many private colleges, community colleges, and universities, the region continues to set the example for innovation and access in education.

 Enacted in 1947, North Carolina’s Right to Work law prohibits "closed shop" union agreements.
 An employer may not require an employee to join a union, nor may an employer require an employee to refrain from joining a union.
 Employees who work in North Carolina (except those who work on federal property or for a railway or airline) have a right to resign from union membership and not pay union dues or fees.
 The unionization rate for North Carolina workers is among the lowest in the nation.
 To read the North Carolina Right to Work law in its entirety, Click Here.